MangaD/SIRS-Project/documentation/Proposal_erratum.md

 Non-repudiation could be achieved through digital signatures (e.g. signing the message hashes), logging and freshness.

 Freshness can be achieved by having a [nonce and timestamp](https://crypto.stackexchange.com/questions/41170/what-advantage-is-there-for-using-a-nonce-and-a-timestamp) sent encrypted with each message.

+**Why hash the message with random padding?**

+Since we're sending the hash encrypted together with the message, random padding is unnecessary.
+But if we were sending the hash separately, random padding would be important in order to make equal messages produce a different hash.